Luiz and Ozil expose Arteta and Arsenal's turbulent transfer future | Goal.com

 Arteta, however, does want Luiz to stay.
 He still believes he has a key role to play in his rebuild and sees his experience as vital going forward.

 But the Spaniard is already learning that he is not going to find it easy to get what he wants when it comes to shaping his squad.
-The fact Arsenal appear unwilling to cave to his demands over Luiz is an early warning shot ahead of the summer.
+The fact Arsenal are hesitant to cave to his demands over Luiz is an early warning shot ahead of the summer.

 In the build-up to Wednesday’s match, Arteta warned that Arsenal could not afford to stand still during the next few months while their rivals strengthen.